awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 If your origin is an HTTP server, type the domain name of the resource\.
 The files must be publicly readable\.

 If your origin is an Amazon S3 bucket, in the CloudFront console, choose in the **Origin Domain Name** field, and a list enumerates the Amazon S3 buckets that are associated with the current AWS account\.
 Note the following:
 + If the bucket is configured as a website, enter the Amazon S3 static website hosting endpoint for your bucket; do not select the bucket name from the list in the **Origin Domain Name** field\.
 The static website hosting endpoint appears in the Amazon S3 console, on the **Properties** page under **Static Website Hosting**\.
+For more information, see [Using Amazon S3 Buckets Configured as Website Endpoints for Your Origin](DownloadDistS3AndCustomOrigins.md#concept_S3Origin_website)\.
 + If you configured Amazon S3 Transfer Acceleration for your bucket, do not specify the `s3-accelerate` endpoint for **Origin Domain Name**\.
 + If you're using a bucket from a different AWS account and if the bucket is not configured as a website, type the name in the following format: